-1.4.5.5 To ships indicated in 1.1.1.1.2 and 1.1.1.1.4, which, in exceptional circumstances, undertake a single voyage outside the limits of the area of navigation permitted, under the provisions of 1.1.2.4, and which have been surveyed in compliance with the present Rules, Sailing Permit Certificate for a single passage is issued.
+1.4.5.5 To the ships indicated in 1.1.1.1.2 and 1.1.1.1.4, which, in exceptional circumstances, undertake a single voyage outside the limits of the area of navigation permitted, under the provisions of 1.1.2.4, and which have been surveyed in compliance with the present Rules, Classification Certificate in accordance with the provisions of Section 8, Part II "Carrying out Classification Surveys of Ships" of the Guidelines on Technical Supervision of Ships in Service shall be issued.

-A load line for such single voyage is not marked on ship's sides, and the freeboard permitted, note on survey and the conditions of undertaking the voyage being indicated in Sailing Permit Certificate for a single passage.
+A load line for such a single voyage is not marked on ship's sides, and the freeboard permitted, note on survey and the conditions of undertaking the voyage being indicated in Classification Certificate.